 Practitioners must also recognise that parents are legitimately concerned about their children's safety and happiness at nursery.
-We must also be open to the possibility that some behaviours by some children of nursery age may be considered bullying or perhaps 'pre-bullying', in the sense that they may indicate that a child may progress to becoming a bully as they grow older.
-At the same time we are also aware that a significant number of children have emotional issues, resulting from a range of causes including attachment problems, experiencing or witnessing domestic violence, neglect, parents' substance misuse etc. These children may display challenging behaviour including aggression towards other children and adults.
-While this behaviour remains unacceptable, it is important to recognise that in very young children this behaviour can be an expression of need and this must affect our response to it as adults, indicating that we attempt to meet or address the need, as well as challenging the negative behaviour.
+We must also be open to the possibility that some behaviours by comes children of nursery age may be considered bullying or perhaps pre-bullying, in the sense that this may indicate that a child may progress to becoming a bully as they frow older.

+At the same time we are also aware that a significant number of children have emotional issues, resulting from a range of causes, including attachment problems, experiencing or witnessing domestic violence, neglect or parents sonance misuse etc. These children may display challenging behaviours including aggression towards other children and adults.

+Whilst this behaviours remains unacceptable, it is important to recognise that in very young children this behaviours can be an expression of need and this must affect our response to it as adults, indicating that we attempt to meet or address the need, as well as challenging the negative behaviour.
-igned: U Headteacher

-C. Read Chair of Governors
+Signed: Headteacher Chair of Governors

-Date: Sept 22 Review Date: Sept 23
+Date: Sept 24 Review Date: Sept 25